nobarinikan/CS412_Course_Project/README.md

       - **Test:** 0.1145

   * Interpretation:
-    -**MSE:** Lower values indicate better model fit.
+    - **MSE:** Lower values indicate better model fit.
 The model performs better on the training set than the test set, suggesting potential overfitting.
-    -**R-squared:** Values closer to 1 indicate better model fit.
+    - **R-squared:** Values closer to 1 indicate better model fit.
 The test R-squared is relatively low, suggesting room for improvement in generalization.

  # Discussion and Conclusion:
   ### Discussion: